SimonBuusJensen/OpenTrench3D/README.md

 The official repository of the OpenTrench3D dataset.
 Identifying and classifying underground utilities is a task of growing importance for efficient and effective urban planning and infrastructure maintenance.
-We present OpenTrench3D, a novel and comprehensive 3D Semantic Segmentation point cloud dataset designed for advancing the research and development in the urban underground utilities domain.
+We present OpenTrench3D, a novel and comprehensive 3D Semantic Segmentation point cloud dataset designed for advancing research and development in the underground utility domain.

 # Dataset:
 We introduce **OpenTrench3D**, the first publicly available point cloud dataset of underground utilities from open trenches.
 It features 310 fully annotated point clouds consisting of a total of 528 million points categorised into 5 unique classes (see description [**Classes**](#classes)).
-OpenTrench3D comprises photogrammetrically derived 3D point clouds capturing detailed scenes of open trenches, revealing underground utilities.
+OpenTrench3D consists of photogrammetrically derived 3D point clouds capturing detailed scenes of open trenches, revealing underground utilities.

 ## Overview
-The dataset consists of 310 point clouds which comprises ~528 million points collected across 7 distinct areas, which include 5 water project areas and 2 district heating project areas:
+The dataset consists of 310 point clouds with a total of ~528 million points collected across 7 distinct areas, which include 5 water project areas and 2 district heating project areas:
 ![dataset-overview](https://github.com/SimonBuusJensen/OpenTrench3D/assets/32246995/9bd90aa7-e170-4e96-a3c2-7d192d116acc)

 ## Classes:
-OpenTrench3D features 5 classes:
+OpenTrench3D features 5 classes following a utility owner-centric classification scheme:
 - **Main Utility** (id: 0): Newly installed utilities, which is the main utility of interest for surveying and mapping.
 In our dataset, this class is representing two distinct types of utilities: water and district heating.
 - **Other Utility** (id: 1): Existing utilities uncovered during excavation belonging to other utility owners.
 - **Trench** (id: 2): The surrounding open excavation pit where the utilities are laid.